 [Fukushima Prefecture] Is the northern town of Koorimachi the birthplace of the Date clan?

-Koori Town, Date District, Fukushima Prefecture is a town located in the northern part of the Nakadori region (central part) of Fukushima Prefecture.
+machi, Date-gun, Fukushima Prefecture, is a town located in the northern part of the Nakadori region (central part) of Fukushima Prefecture.

 The former Date County Office, designated as an Important Cultural Property of Japan © Koori Town

-Koori was on the Tosando road, one of the main highways in ancient times (Kofun period to Heian period) and the Middle Ages (Kamakura period to Azuchi-Momoyama period), which connected Kyoto with the Tohoku region (Mutsu Province and Dewa Province ) .
+The Tōsan-dō, one of the major highways in ancient times (from the Kofun period to the Heian period) and the medieval period (from the Kamakura period to the Azuchi-Momoyama period), which connected Kyoto with the Tohoku region (Mutsu Province and Dewa Province),passedthrough Kōri.

 The lord who ruled the Koori region during the Kamakura period took the name "Date"